-Available on Boeing Triple 7 and Airbus A-380 aircraft only from Sydney and Melbourne, First Class offers exceptional levels of comfort and service in an exclusive cabin.
+Singapore Airline's First Class is available on Boeing Triple 7 and Airbus A-380 aircraft only from Sydney and Melbourne.
+First Class offers exceptional levels of comfort and service in an exclusive cabin.
 First Class passengers enjoy an enclosed space with a wide leather seat, surrounded by a wood trim enclosure.
 The seat turns into one of the largest sky beds in the industry offering unmatched comfort and relaxation.
 Turn down service is available anytime during the flight and fluffy pillows, comfortable duvets and fresh linens are ready when requested.

 Entertainment: Like anything in First Class, the entertainment on offer is extraordinary.
 Large 23 inch LCD screens are featured at each seat while superior sound comes from state-of-the-art, surround sound, noise cancelling headsets.
 The KrisWorld entertainment system offers over 1,000 entertainment options.